AliSyedHammad/Celonis-Challenge/README.md

 ﻿# Celonis Gesture Recognition ML Challenge

 ## Overview
-"Celnois Gesture Recognition" is a FastAPI-based application designed to tackle assignment.
+"Celnois Gesture Recognition" is a FastAPI-based application designed to assign a gesture to a series of accelerations.
 It is containerized with Docker for easy deployment and scaling.

 ## Getting Started